 Potatoes (Solanum tuberosum) are the fourth most important food crop in the world and the leading vegetable crop in the United States.
-Together, Idaho and Washington produce more than half of the annual supply, which totaled 463 million cwt in 2012, up 8 percent from the previous year, and was valued at $3.73 billion.
+Together, Idaho and Washington produce more than half of the annual supply, which totaled 441 million cwt in 2016, up slightly from the previous year, and was valued at $3.74 billion.
 The average price for all potatoes in 2016 was $9.08 per cwt, was up $0.32 from 2015.
 (NASS 2017).

 Potatoes were first cultivated around 200 B.C. by the Inca Indians in Peru.
 At that time, potatoes served a wide variety of uses, such as healing broken bones and measuring time.
 Nearly 4,000 varieties can be found in the Andes.

 The Spanish brought potatoes to Europe in the 16th century.
 European consumers were reluctant to adopt the potato.
 However, due to the sheer practicality of the potato—adaptability, generally plentiful crops and relatively long shelf life, combined with the nutritional value—it was soon widely accepted and consumed.

 Potatoes were introduced to North America in 1691, and they are thought to have been first planted in New Hampshire in 1719.
 The first French fries were served some 80 years later at the White House during the presidency of Thomas Jefferson.

 Potatoes remain the top vegetable crop in the United States.
 They are grown commercially in 30 states, but Idaho grows more potatoes than any other state, followed by Washington.
 Wisconsin, Colorado and North Dakota are also leading producers of potatoes.